ani2fun/techies-handbook/DSA/Hashing.md

 **Why we need Hashing ?**

-Hashing is useful for searching.

-We already know Linear search O(n) and Binary Search O(logn).
-We want still faster than this.

-So Idea of Hashing Technique is introduced.
+To achieve faster search than Linear search O(n) and Binary Search O(logn), idea of Hashing Technique was introduced.
 Using hashing technique the searching time can be achieved with O(1).

 ![Hashing-1](/resources/Hashing/jpg/Hashing-1.jpeg)